 About

+Community Outreach Service Center, is an organization about people working together for a better community.
+Since 1988, have proudly served the homeless, returning, and marginalized citizens in the Denver Metro Area.
+We support by providing resources for employment, housing, peer support, basic needs, and community wealth building.
 Its founders are staples of the Five Points community.
-Ms. Eddie Woolfolk and her husband and Pastor Robert “Bob” Woolfolk.
-The Woolfolks are co-founders of Community Outreach Service Center and why the Center has been providing for the Five Points/Curtis Park community since it was founded in 1988.
+Mrs. Eddie Woolfolk and her husband and Pastor Emeritus, Robert “Bob” Woolfolk are co-founders of Community Outreach Service Center and why the organization has been providing for the Five Points/Curtis Park community.

 The Legacy of Pistol Pete